Federal Work-Study Program

 The Federal Work-Study (FWS) program provides jobs on or off campus to enable students to earn a portion of their college expenses.
 Your eligibility for the Federal Work-Study Program is determined from financial information you submit on the FAFSA.
 Your ability to utilize this resource is determined by your academic schedule, job availability and your willingness to work.

-Earnings from Federal Work-Study positions are paid monthly by check directly to you.
+Earnings from Federal Work-Study positions are paid biweekly by check directly to you.
 The amount of your Federal Work-Study award cannot be credited to your account or be used in calculating any deferred tuition payment plans; therefore, you should not plan to use any funds awarded through the Federal Work-Study Program to purchase fall semester books or pay your portion of fall semester tuition, fees, room and board prior to registration.

 For information on the job search process and how that works with Federal Work-Study, refer to the Work-Study FAQ (pdf) on the Career Services website.